Port and starboard

-Port and starboard are nautical terms for watercraft and spacecraft, referring respectively to the left and right sides of the vessel, when aboard and facing the bow (front).
+Port and starboard are nautical terms for watercraft, aircraft and spacecraft, referring respectively to the left and right sides of the vessel, when aboard and facing the bow (front).

 Vessels with bilateral symmetry have left and right halves which are mirror images of each other.
 One asymmetric feature is where access to a boat, ship, or aircraft is at the side; it is usually only on the port side (hence the name).

 Side

 Port side and starboard side respectively refer to the left and right sides of the vessel, when aboard and facing the bow.
 The port and starboard sides of the vessel always refer to the same portion of the vessel's structure, and do not depend on the position of someone aboard the vessel.

 The port side is the side to the left of an observer aboard the vessel and facing the bow, towards the direction the vessel is heading when underway in the forward direction.
 The starboard side is to the right of such an observer.

 This convention allows orders and information to be communicated unambiguously, without needing to know which way any particular crew member is facing.